Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Nearest Neighbor Conformal Prediction

 \subsection{Main Results}

-In this section, we describe how we use full (transductive) conformal prediction applied to the collected error states $E$ to identify the SUS region $C(\epsilon)$ that in expectation contains at least a $1-\epsilon$ fraction of error states $e \in \cur{A}$ that would be reached in future executions of $\pi$. $C(\epsilon)$ contains states whose nearest neighbor in $E$ falls below a distance threshold $r$ i.e., in the sublevel set of the nearest neighbor classifier fit using $E$.
+In this section, we describe how we use full conformal prediction applied to the collected error states $D$ to identify the SUS region $C(\epsilon)$ that in expectation contains at least a $1-\epsilon$ fraction of error states that would be reached in future executions of $\pi$ i.e., satisfying Eq.~\ref{eq: problem_def}. $C(\epsilon)$ contains states whose nearest neighbor among the error states $D$ falls below a distance threshold $r$ i.e., in the sublevel set of the nearest neighbor classifier fit using $D$.
 We thus term $C(\epsilon)$ the suspected unsafe sublevel (SUS) region.
-We show how to apply full conformal prediction to select $r$ guaranteeing $1-\epsilon$ coverage without requiring a separate hold-out set for calibration.
-Since we may often have just a few unsafe data points, the ability to simultaneously use them for classification and calibration is critical.
+To guarantee that $C(\epsilon)$ covers $1-\epsilon$ of future policy error states, satisfying Eq.~\ref{eq: problem_def}, we use full conformal prediction to select/calibrate the threshold $r$.
+Notably, we do so by re-using the points in $D$, and do not require a separate calibration dataset (as in split conformal prediction), which is especially useful when we have just a few unsafe data points.

 To use full conformal prediction, we define a nearest neighbor score function: